Alexhuszagh/xcross/README.md

 COPY env/static /env/
 ```

-For a bare-metal example, see `Dockerfile.ppcle-unknown-elf`.
-For a Linux example, see `Dockerfile.ppcle-unknown-linux-gnu`.
+For a bare-metal example, see `docker/Dockerfile.ppcle-unknown-elf`.
+For a Linux example, see `docker/Dockerfile.ppcle-unknown-linux-gnu`.
 Be sure to add your new toolchain to `images.sh`, and run the test suite with the new toolchain image.

 # Platform Support